 You don’t have to risk injuring your bad back while moving home.
 Learning how to lift heavy boxes.
 Removal companies can help make the transit fast and injury-free.
 If you do find yourself with a bad back check the advice on NHS Back pain page.

 Moving home can be a very expensive and stressful process keeping on top of the costs one of the main areas of stress.
-It’s easy to let this part of the of the moving process raise further than it has to paying solicitors fees and estate agents are unavoidable but still negotiable!
-So always ask for discount and whether that is their best price, do not be afraid to ask this is your hard earned money.
+It’s easy to let this part of the of the moving process cost more than need be.
+Paying solicitors fees and estate agents are unavoidable but still negotiable!
+So always ask for discount and whether that is their best price.
+Do not be afraid to ask, its your hard earned money.

 You will find the only people who actual do any physical hard work for the money you pay during your relocation is the removal men.